73585 Colonel Thomas Anastasi Pace

 Colonel Thomas Anastasi Pace was the son of Professor Joseph Anastasi Pace, medical officer of the Lazaretto on Manoel Island, Malta.
-He graduated from the Royal University of Malta in 1937 and was commissioned Lieutenant in the Royal Army Medical Corps on 22 October 1937.
+He graduated from the Royal University of Malta in 1937.
+From August to September 1937, he filled the post of Acting Assistant Resident Medical Officer at the Central Civil Hospital Malta.
+On 8 October 1937, he applied for a Short Service Commission in the RAMC.
+He entered the RAMC College Millbank on 1 November 1937 and joined the RAMC Depôt on 1 January 1938.

 Colonel Thomas Anastasi Pace died at his residence in London on 22 November 2010 after a long illness.
 A Funeral Requiem Mass was held at Saint James's Spanish Place, George Street, London on Friday 3 December 2010.
 The Requiem was followed by a private reception at the King Edward VII Hospital for Officers (Sister Agnes' Foundation), and a private cremation at Golders Green cemetery.